cyberjunky/3commas-cyber-bots/README.md

 ### How does it work?

-Parse incoming Telegram messages and validate the message.
+Receive incoming Telegram messages and validate the message.
 The base of the pair is used to find a matching botid in the configuration, and if that bot has not yet reached the maximum number of active deals a new deal is opened.
 The exchange must match the exchange of the bot(s), 3Commas blacklist and market are also checked.

 The bot(s) need to have "Manually/API (Bot won't open new trades automatically)" as trigger.
+When you don't want to trade on a certain market, for example EUR, leave the eur-botids list empty (don't remove the entire entry) and this script will ignore those triggers.

+Author of this script is [amargedon](https://github.com/amargedon).
+Based on work from [NobbisCrypto](https://github.com/NobbisCrypto).

 ### Configuration